Oil Price Information Service (OPIS)

 Acquisition in 2013

-Storyful, founded in December 2009 by Mark Little, is a news agency tailored for the social media era.
-It serves as an online publishing platform that merges journalistic expertise with curation technology to transform social media content into relevant news stories.
-The company aggregates valuable information from platforms like Twitter, YouTube, and Facebook, providing global news organizations with access to this curated content through its StoryfulPro product.
-By establishing partnerships with various media brands, Storyful helps journalists, broadcasters, and publishers sift through the noise of social media to identify breaking news, trending topics, and local insights.
-The company challenges traditional news categorization, emphasizing that every story originates from a unique voice and operates under the principle that there is always someone closer to the narrative.
+Storyful, founded in December 2009 by Mark Little, is an innovative news agency tailored for the social media era.
+It operates as an online publishing platform that leverages journalistic expertise, curation technology, and community engagement to transform the vast array of social media content into relevant news stories.
+By sourcing valuable information from platforms like Twitter, YouTube, and Facebook, Storyful provides global news organizations with timely and verified content through its StoryfulPro service.
+The company has established partnerships with prominent media brands, enabling efficient filtering of breaking news and trending stories.
+Storyful recognizes that news stories often defy conventional categories and emphasizes the importance of diverse voices in storytelling, asserting that every narrative begins with an individual perspective.
+Its mission is to help journalists, broadcasters, and publishers navigate the complexities of social media to deliver pertinent news to their audiences.

 The YES Network